Academic Camps & Programs

 For more information, please visit the Camp Sunshine Website.

-For more information, please visit the Tiger Talent Equestrian Camp Website.
+For more information, visit the Hidden History Camp page.

 This intensive riding camp gives riders a taste of what it’s like to ride on the Clemson Equestrian Team.
 Participants ride equestrian team horses twice daily in Intercollegiate Horse Show Association (IHSA) format under the instruction of the team’s head coach, while also experiencing the culture of Clemson University from a student perspective.
 Riders stay in the college dorms and enjoy a variety of fun and educational activities throughout the week in addition to daily riding sessions.
 Riders eligible for this camp are rising high school juniors, seniors, or incoming Clemson University freshmen.
 Attendees must be at least 16 years of age at the time of camp.
 HUNT SEAT ONLY; previous riding experience is required.